Betelgeuse1/NordThemeGeany/README.md

 	![Nord theme image CSS][nordconfCS]

 * #### GTK theme
-	A really big pcture of what the main windows look like with the GTK theme enable
+	A really big pcture of what the main window looks like with the GTK theme enabled
 	##### Main window
 	![GTK main window appearance][gtknord]